Thomas Djiwandono

-Thomas Aquinas Muliatna Djiwandono (born 7 May 1973) is an Indonesian politician currently serving as treasurer of the Gerindra Party.
+Thomas Aquinas Muliatna Djiwandono (born 7 May 1973) is an Indonesian politician and economist currently serving as Deputy Governor of Bank Indonesia.
 He is a nephew of Prabowo Subianto, the eighth president of Indonesia.
-He was also appointed as second deputy of minister of finance, serving under Sri Mulyani's administration on 18 July 2024.
+He was also appointed as second deputy of minister of finance, serving under Sri Mulyani's and Purbaya Yudhi Sadewa's administration from July 2024 to February 2026.

 Early life and education

 Thomas is born to Joseph Soedrajad Djiwandono and Biantiningsih Miderawati Djojohadikusumo.
 His father, Joseph, served as Governor of Bank Indonesia for 1993–1998 period, and lectured at Nanyang Technological University.
 His mother, Biantiningsih, is daughter of Sumitro Djojohadikusumo and elder sister of Prabowo Subianto.
-He is great-grandson of Margono Djojohadikusumo, Indonesian banker and founder of BNI 46 (now Bank Negara Indonesia).
+He is great-grandson of Margono Djojohadikusumo, Indonesian banker and first director of Bank Negara Indonesia.

 He spent his youth in Jakarta, before moving to USA for college.
 He graduated from Haverford College as Bachelor of Arts in history in 1995 and later took his master's degree in economics from Johns Hopkins University, graduating in 2004.